samadril/tech-help/tplink/README.md

 ### Once on the `DEBUG` firmware, edit the `/etc/partition_config/soft-version` file
 **NOTE:** This is strictly information and meant to help someone with an issue on there current firmware release, This procedure has the potential to brick your router.
 If you do not understand what you are doing after reading through this procedure, do not attempt without help from TPLink.

-- Download 1.0.7 official firmware from URL:  https://static.tp-link.com/2020/202003/20200312/Archer%20AX11000(US)_V1_200216.zip
+- Download the OLDER official firmware from URL:  https://static.tp-link.com/2020/202003/20200312/Archer%20AX11000(US)_V1_200216.zip
-- Update to the the debug firmware first.
-This is completed in the first section `Get `DEBUG` firmware loaded onto your router` in steps
+- Before continuing with any of the steps below be sure you Update to the most current [debug firmware](https://static.tp-link.com/2020/202010/20201019/ax11000v1-up-ver1-1-1-P8[20201018-rel85979]_beta_2020-10-19_12.57.49.zip) first.
+This is completed in the first section [`Get `DEBUG` firmware loaded onto your router`](#get-debug-firmware-loaded-onto-your-router)
 - Once upgrade completes, and router reboots, reconnect via ethernet cable.
+(You can do over wifi but not recommended)
 - Make sure you have software that will allow you to Telnet
   - An option for Windows users
   - In windows search box, type "Windows features"